qiuxin/Tars/TarsArm.md

 make: *** [all] Error 2
 ```

-The way handing is that：
+The way handing the errors：

 Step1: Find the location of mysql.h and libmysqlclient.a via the following commands
 ```